middnight/python-ds/README.md

-implementation of all the basic data structures in python the included data structures are
+implementation of all the basic data structures in python. the included data structures are
 - linked list
 - queue